dkmur/Stats/README.md

 With limited knowlegde, help from my best friend Google, the attitude "steal with pride" and some perseverance this is what I cooked up.

-Surely it can be done more efficient and some will surely have a good laugh when looking this.
+Surely it can be done more efficient and some will have a good laugh when looking this.

 Anyway/anyhow......like me.....steal with pride.....(ab)use it the way you see fit or just ignore it all together.